 Here's the best way to do it - find a pair of jeans that fit you well and measure them.
 We know it sounds like a pain, but it can save a lot of hassle later down the road.

-To measure the waist of the jeans, lay them on a flat surface, take the left side and the right side of the waist band and pull them firmly apart. if your jeans have stretch in the band then pull them out until the stretch starts to engage.
-Don't pull them too far or you will get an inaccurate measurement.
-Once you're comfortable that the jeans are pulled out correctly, measure the distance inside the waist band, from the left to the right.
+Lay a pair of your jeans on a flat surface.
+Take the left side and the right side of the waist band and pull them firmly apart.
+If your jeans have stretch in the band then pull them out until the stretch starts to engage.
+Measure the distance inside the waist band, from the left to the right.
 Double that number and you've got your waist measurement.

 Again, lay them on a flat surface and pull one leg out straight.
 Now measure the seam on the inside of the leg (the inseam) from the edge of the cuff all the way up to where that seam meets the seam going down the other leg.
 Make sure to measure along the full seam (taking into account any curve in the line of the jean) to get an accurate measurement.

 Copyright © 2022 Draggin Jeans - All Rights Reserved.